SuvarnaShawrikar/BuggyCarTestAutomation/README.md

 Pre-requisites
 Eclipse IDE
 Maven Project using TestNG & Selenium
 RestAssured for API Testing
 Git

 Setup
-Clone the repository to your local machine
-Open Eclipse and Import the project
+Clone the repository to your local machine using - https://github.com/SuvarnaShawrikar/BuggyCarTestAutomation.git Open Eclipse and Import the project, select Projects from Git Run the project - Run Login Page and Registration as TestNG test and run RestAssurredAPI as Java Application
-Run the project

 There are three files
 1) LoginPage - User is able to Login with valid credentials and then vote for sports car.